isomerpages/ogp-sync/index.md

   - infobar:
       title: What is Sync?
-      description: Sync is a platform built by Open Government Products & MOH to let individuals instantly share official COVID-19 test and vaccination records with organisations.
+      description: Sync is a platform built by Open Government Products & MOH to let individuals instantly submit and share official COVID-19 test results and vaccination records.
       button: Read More
       url: /about-sync
   - infopic:
       title: Manage Recipients
-      subtitle: For Individuals
+      subtitle: For residents
-      description: Choose who you share your COVID-19 data with on Sync, and revoke consent at any time.
+      description: Choose who you share your COVID-19 data with on Sync, and withdraw consent at any time.
       button: Learn more
       alt: Image alt text